3mam/websocket-server-from-scratch/README.md

-Example websocket server write in C and Ruby
+websocket server form scratch write in c and ruby